How to Train a Dog & Dog Obedience Training Methods

 Dealing With Common Challenges In Dog Training:

 • Turn your back on your dog and ignore them if they jump up.
 Only pay attention when all four paws are firmly planted on the ground.
-Give your dog a treat after teaching them a new behavior, like sitting.
+Give your dog a treat after teaching them a new behaviour, like sitting.

 Common Mistakes To Avoid During Dog Training: